 When selecting Project Views from the View Menu, a portion of the EDS IV screen will be given to a box containing three tabs.
 These three tabs are Project, Navigator, and Palette.
 These tabs are designed to function as an assistant while you are working on a project.
-If you would like to not have the Alternate Views displayed, you can un-select them from the View Menu.
-You can also un-select them by right clicking in the empty grey space to the right of the toolbars.
+If you would like to not have the Alternate Views displayed, you can unselect them from the View Menu.
+You can also unselect them by right clicking in the empty grey space to the right of the toolbars.

-Project Tab displays a tree view or a list of everything that you have done within a project.
+Remember, when you are in Drag Customization Mode, you will not be able to get out of that mode until you right click and end Drag Customization.
+Project The Project Tab displays a tree view or a list of everything that you have done within a project.
 The highest level in the tree view is the project.
 The project name is editable in the project properties general tab.
 You can get to the properties menu by selecting the name of the project from the tree view and then right click.